yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Explore

 - The party covers a large area, searching for hidden features, scouting ahead, or treading carefully.
-- One Location or Feature is discovered.
+- A Location (shelter, village, cave, etc.) or Feature (geyser, underground river, beached ship, etc.) is discovered.
 - The **Travel** action is still required to _leave_ the current area, even if it has been completely explored.

 ### Supply

-- Characters can hunt, fish, or forage for food, each participant collecting 1d4 **Rations** worth (maximum 3 qty per slot).
+- Characters can hunt, fish, or forage for food.
+A single character collects d4 **Rations** (3 uses).
-- A character with relevant experience or equipment increases the supplies discovered by one or two steps (i.e. 1d4 becomes 1d6, etc.).
+- The chance of a greater bounty increases with each additional participant (e.g. d4 becomes d6, and so on.).
+Relevant experience or equipment may also increase your chances.
-- The party may encounter homes and small villages, spending a **watch** to fully resupply.
+- The party may encounter homes and small villages, spending gold and a full **watch** to resupply.

 ### Make Camp